+Communicable Diseases

-Communicable Diseases To avoid endangering the health of other students, a student with a communicable or contagious disease will be required to remain home until the disease is no longer contagious.
+To avoid endangering the health of other students, a student with a communicable or contagious disease will be required to remain home until the disease is no longer contagious.
+Pasadena ISD follows Harris County Department of Health and Human Services exclusion criteria for public schools.
 Diseases requiring exclusion from school include, but may not be limited to the following: chickenpox, measles, untreated ringworm of the scalp, untreated impetigo, hepatitis A, bacterial meningitis, mumps, untreated scabies, salmonellosis, shigellosis, untreated strepthroat (including scarlet fever), tuberculosis and whooping cough.
-Students may return to school when recovered and/or released by a licensed U.S. physician.
+Students may return to school when recovered or released by a licensed U.S. physician.
 Further information may be obtained from your school nurse.